 • accredited online courses

-Continue your search for free online courses by checking out our list of the top accredited online colleges.
+Continue your search for free online programs by checking out our list of the top accredited online colleges.

 1. Indiana University’s Introduction to Personal Financial Planning

-This free accredited online course introduces you to critical topics in personal finance.
+This free, accredited online course from Indiana University introduces you to critical topics in personal finance.
 You’ll learn how to build a strong financial future for yourself by learning about:

 • Budgeting